Employee Time Clock Buying Guide

 |Iris||9 – 10||Iris biometrics offer the best reliability across many conditions for high-end systems.
 Low-end systems will offer reduced reliability (though rare to find anyway).|

 |Web-Based Clocking||8||Extremely reliable technology, but potential for abuse exists.
 Some systems can track IP to reduce buddy punching, but potential for abuse still exists.|

 |IVR / Telephony||9||Extremely reliable technology.
 Potential for abuse is decreased when employees use a dedicated mobile phone (personal or company-issued) and phone number verification is used.|

-In addition, serial communications degrades when transmitted distances greater than 50 feet.
-That makes serial communications impractical at distances over 50' from the server running the time and attendance software.
+Serial communication systems have many restrictions that make them unsuitable for many businesses.
+Serial communications degrade when transmitted distances greater than 50 feet.
+That makes serial communications impractical at distances over 50 feet from the server running the time and attendance software.
 When longer distances are required, a signal converter must be used to run RS232 serial communications over a RS485 network.
 In this configuration, a RS485 network can support up to 32 time clocks per converter.

 Some networked time clocks also offer Power over Ethernet (PoE) to reduce the cables going into the clock and prevent employees from unplugging the time clock.

 Sometimes, environmental conditions make certain clocking types unsuitable, particularly when any imaging system is used within the clocking technology.

 Other times, an employee’s work requirements make certain types of clocking difficult.
 A nurse that wears latex gloves for large periods of the day may complain about a fingerscan biometric time and attendance system, for instance.
 Alternatively, the nurse’s employer may be looking for a hygienic alternative to fingerscan biometrics and may ultimately choose a facial recognition system instead because no physical interaction is required.